 If you are traveling with a camper, check out the official Big Bend National Park website for size restrictions.
 All campgrounds can accommodate small campers, but you will not find hookups at any of the three above.

 In particular, the drive up to the Chisos Basin Campground is restricted to trailers less than 20 feet long and RVs less than 24 feet long due to the sharp curves and steep grades.

 Technically, there is a “campground” for RVs, the concession-operated Rio Grande Village RV Campground.
 I hesitate to even call this a campground, though.
 Truly, what we saw were trailers and RVs in a paved parking lot with very little space in between and no shade.
 I would not recommend this “campground” for anyone other than those that must have hookups for health reasons.

 We spent our second night in Cottonwood Campground on the west side of Big Bend.
 This 24-site campground is located on the west side of the park, between Santa Elena Canyon and the Castolon Visitor Center.

 Sites are NOT reservable, so if you are visiting in the busy-season (lat fall – early spring), you will need to arrive early to claim your site.
 We pulled in around lunchtime in early April and the campground was more than half-full.
 After receiving some advice from the campground host, we selected a site and set up camp.

-Each site has a picnic table and grill.
+Each site has a picnic table and a grill.
 There are a couple of water spigots throughout for washing dishes, but potable water is found only at the campground entrance.
 The only bathrooms available are a few well-maintained vault toilets.
 While we did find a few RVs here, there is no dump station and no generators are allowed.

 The cost for the campground is $14/night, payable by cash or check at the station by the campground entrance.